workframes/Lite/docs/index.md

 # Welcome to Lite

 ## What is Lite?
-Lite is a private game framework made by frames, It's inspidered by other popular game framworks although this is fully made to frames liking and how he thinks that roblox will be easier to run.
-It includes many features such are a service, promise, proxy, firebase systems.
+Lite is a private game framework made by frames, It's inspidered by other popular game frameworks although this is fully made to frames liking and how he thinks that roblox will be easier to run.
+It includes many features such are a service, promise, proxy, firebase, etc systems.
+Lite is also in it's early stages so expect a few bugs here and there.

 **[Click here](https://workframes.github.io/Lite/start/) to get started with Lite!**